About New Zealand

 Nelson / Marlborough

 Nelson and Marlborough make up the ‘Top of the South’, the northernmost section of the South Island.
 The area benefits from a Mediterranean climate—hot, dry summers and cool winters—and more sunshine hours than anywhere in New Zealand.
 No wonder Nelson and Marlborough are such popular destinations for outdoor enthusiasts.
-There is plenty of choice for accommodation with spots in Pohara Beach, Motueka, Richmond, Picton and Blenheim.
+There is plenty of choice for accommodation with spots in Pohara Beach, Motueka, Nelson, Picton and Blenheim.

 Canterbury is located in the South Island, bordered by the Southern Alps in the West and the Pacific Ocean in the east.
 As New Zealand’s largest region, Canterbury’s landscape is vast and beautiful with many opportunities for adventure and outdoor activities.
-TOP 10 offer plenty of choice for accommodation with Holiday Parks in Kaikoura, Hanmer Springs, Christchurch, Akaroa, Timaru and Fairlie
+TOP 10 offer plenty of choice for accommodation with Holiday Parks in Kaikoura, Hanmer Springs, Christchurch, Akaroa, Timaru and Geraldine.

 The South Island's West Coast is bordered by the Southern Alps and the wild and varied coastline.
 Full of spectacular scenery and natural wonders, the area has some of the country's most popular attractions.
 It is also home to a wide range of adventure opportunitie.
-TOP 10 offer accommodation options in Westport, Greymouth, Franz Josef and Haast, ensuring that you have a base to explore the West Coast from top to bottom.
+TOP 10 offer accommodation options in Westport, Greymouth, Franz Josef and Fox Glacier ensuring that you have a base to explore the West Coast from top to bottom.